DSSatPitt/katz-python-workshop/README.md

 This repository contains the materials for a Python workshop held at the University of Pittsburgh.

 This two-day workshop will teach the basics of the Python programming language with a focus on collecting data from web sites and social media platforms.
-Day one will introduce Python and libraries for data manipulation.
-One week later on day two will cover Application Programming Interfaces (APIs) and web scraping.
+Day one will introduce Python and the Jupyter Notebook.
+On day two we will cover Application Programming Interfaces (APIs) and web scraping.
 Participants will receive hands-on training and leave with introductory knowledge of Python.

 Dates:
 - **March 31st**: Introduction to Python, Jupyter, & basic command line